Step-by-Step Guide | October 17, 2022

 • Why is your district interested in electric school buses?
 What are your district’s project priorities?

-• How can electric school buses address inequities in your community?
+• How can electric school buses address existing inequities in your community?

 • What is your target date to have the first electric school buses in place?
 How does this fit into fleet turnover plans, timelines and budgeting?

-• Do you have buy-in from district leadership?
+• Do you have buy-in from district leadership and departments that will be required for project success?

 • What experience does your staff already have and what knowledge do they require?